 When you enter addiction treatment, you will go through a medical and clinical assessment process that’s designed to determine the level of care that’s appropriate for your needs.
-According to the National Institute on Drug Abuse (NIDA), detox is an important part of addiction treatment, but it’s not all you need to treat addiction.
+According to the NCBI (NIDA), detox is an important part of addiction treatment, but it’s not all you need to treat addiction.

 To effectively address a moderate-to-severe substance use disorder, you may need to go through additional levels of care.
 If you still have high-level medical or psychological needs, you may need to go through an inpatient or residential treatment program.
 If you can safely live on your own, you may go through an outpatient program, with between one and 20-plus hours of weekly participation, depending on your needs.